 When you receive monthly retirement (annuity) payments from the DB Plan, your benefits are considered taxable income.
 Federal tax law requires the University to automatically withhold federal taxes on your benefits before they are paid to you, unless you specifically request otherwise in writing.
-You also may request that Missouri, Kansas, or Illinois state taxes be withheld.
+You also may request that applicable state taxes be withheld.
 The amount withheld will depend on your filing status and the number of exemptions you claim.

-If you choose not to have taxes withheld from your benefits, you will be responsible for paying the tax when you file your tax return.
+If you choose not to have taxes withheld from your benefits, you will be responsible for paying any applicable taxes when you file your tax return.
 If no taxes are withheld, or if the amount withheld is not enough to cover the actual taxes due, you may be required to make estimated tax payments throughout the year.
 You may also be subject to a tax penalty for under-withholding.

-If you plan to reside in the United States, but outside of Missouri, Kansas, or Illinois, you should complete a Statement of Tax Responsibility form.
-Please contact the HR Service Center for further information.
 If you plan to reside outside the United States following your retirement, you may qualify for alternative tax treatment.
 Please contact the HR Service Center for further information.